 - Any program or project financed by federal or non-federal agencies or other entities that involves the performance of work other than Sponsored Instruction and Organized Research.
 Examples include health service projects, community service programs, facility use, and technical testing.

 - An individual vested by the university with the primary responsibility to independently design, conduct, and supervise Sponsored Projects awarded to the university.

 - Activities supported by entities outside the university that are consistent with and enhance the teaching, research, and public service missions of the university and that include a defined scope or objective and reporting and compliance requirements.
 Sponsored Projects include grants, contracts, cooperative agreements, and other types of agreements.

-The Principal Investigator should coordinate with the Office of Sponsored Programs (OSP) in determining the applicable F&A Cost rate.
-OSP maintains the institutional knowledge of standard exceptions and practices in the treatment of F&A Costs for Sponsored Projects.
+The Principal Investigator should coordinate with the Sponsored Programs Administration (SPA) in determining the applicable F&A Cost rate.
+SPA maintains the institutional knowledge of standard exceptions and practices in the treatment of F&A Costs for Sponsored Projects.
 The campus makes exceptions to collecting the institutional negotiated F&A Cost rate only under very limited circumstances.

 If the Principal Investigator desires to use a rate less than the applicable institutional negotiated F&A Cost rate, the Principal Investigator should seek approval of his/her unit executive officer to submit an exception request to the applicable academic dean, institute director, or campus administrative officer.
 An exception request should include, for example, the following information:

 - Name of Principal Investigator, sponsor, and project title.

 - A brief description of the proposed activity, period of performance, and budget.

 - The compelling reason for the request and the reduced F&A Cost rate sought.

 - Evidence or citation of sponsor policy or practice that supports the request.